viters/docs/reference/json-query.md

 # JSON Function Guide

 The `json()` function allows for extracting or filtering specific data directly from JSON fields.
-Where possible json functions will make use of native function provided by the database vendor if these are not available a post-processing fallback is used instead.
+Where possible the json function will make use of native functions provided by the database vendor if these are not available in a post-processing fallback is used instead.

 There are three main features: